HexLasso/FF-16/README.md

 ## What does FF-16 do?

 FF-16 sequentially splits the file into blocks and finds frequently occurring 16-bit patterns within each block.
-It can aggregate results into chunks to reduce output length while retaining full coverage.
+It can summarize results into chunks to reduce output length while retaining full coverage.

 ## Command line usage